momoiorg-repository/pytwb_demo/README.md

 Restart docker in world-demo.
 docker stop turtlebot3_behavior_demo-world-demo-1
 docker start turtlebot3_behavior_demo-world-demo-1

-The screens of Gazebo and Rviz are displayed, so place the Coke Can anywhere in the room from the Insert tab of Gazebo.
+The screens of Gazebo and Rviz are displayed, so place the coke can anywhere in the house from the "Insert" tab of Gazebo.
 It doesn't matter if you put more than one.

 Then run pytwb_demo docker

-git run –name <docker name> -it pytwb_demo
+docker run –name \<docker name\> -it pytwb_demo

-In VSCode, attach to <docker name> and set the work directory to /root/pytwb_ws.
+In VSCode, attach to \<docker name\> and set the work directory to /root/pytwb_ws.
 Execute ./src/pytwb_demo/pytwb_demo/dbg_main.py from VSCode.

-　The ``>'' prompt is displayed in Terminal of VSCode, so execute the following
+The "> " prompt is displayed in Terminal window of VSCode, so execute the following
-> run sim
+\> run sim

 The simulation will now begin.
 The robot begins searching, finds a coke can in the process, calculates coordinates, and moves closer to it.
 Also, a vectorized map and moving camera images will be displayed.